mattyv/HashOrderBook/README.md

 The idea here is to leverage some ideas from hashmap.
 Commonly a hashmap is implemented as a set of contiguous buckets which can be indexed from 0 to n.
 Data is stored and retrieved by computing a hash on the key which indexes into the buckets.
 The trick is to wrap the hash at the length n by applying a modulo calculation on the hash before using it to index.
-Any buckets where the hash of two keys collides are chained together (in the case of std::unordered_map it's a list.
+Any buckets where the hash of two keys collides both entries are stored on the same but but are chained together (in the case of std::unordered_map it's a list.
 Other forms of hash maps can employ other mechanisms to deal with collisions).
 A hash map will also keep track of a load value, which is the number of items in the collection divided by the number of buckets.
 When a threshold on the load factor is crossed all items in the map are rehashed after extending the number of buckets.